Houston Drunk Driving Accident Attorneys

-Advocating for Victims of Drunk Driving Crashes in Houston & Beyond
+Advocating for Victims of Drunk Driving Crashes in Texas & Beyond

-Throughout the United States, the "legal limit" is 0.08%.
-This means anyone who drives a vehicle while under the influence of alcohol is subject to criminal consequences, especially due to the risk of causing severe, fatal harm to others.
-The result of a motor vehicle accident involving a drunk driver is almost always catastrophic.
-These cases are taken extremely seriously all across the nation.
-If a driver under the influence of alcohol or drugs injures a person, they deserve to be compensated.
+Throughout the U.S., the "legal limit" is 0.08%.
+This means anyone who drives a vehicle while under the influence is subject to criminal consequences, especially due to the risk of causing severe, fatal harm to others.
+The result of a vehicle accident involving a drunk driver is almost always catastrophic.
+These cases are taken extremely seriously.
+If someone is injured by a driver under the influence of alcohol or drugs, they deserve to be compensated.

 Claims for accidents caused by a drunk driver can be difficult without a DWI accident lawyer.
-An attorney will be able to provide the victim or the victim's family with the information they need, take advantage of all available resources, and investigate the accident itself.
+A Houston accident attorney can provide the victim or the victim's family with the information they need, take advantage of all available resources, and investigate the accident itself.
 Additionally, they will be able to take your case to court if the drunk driver's insurance provider fails to comply with the settlement requested by your attorney.

 Leading Cause of Death on Texas Roads: Drunk Driving Statistics

-- Over 1.2 million drivers were arrested in 2011 for driving under the influence of alcohol or narcotics.
+- Over 1.2 million drivers were arrested in 2011 for driving under the influence of alcohol/drugs.